MyceliaNetwork/quark.js/README.md

 ```

 Quick tip: As you are handling other people's capital and its common to run into
-floating point errors when performing basic arithmetic, we recommend using
+floating point errors when performing basic arithmetic.
+To avoid this, we
-libraries such as:
+recommend using libraries such as:

 - [currency.js](https://currency.js.org/)
 - [dinero.js](https://dinerojs.com/)